oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_Numpy_Numba_dpex_kNN/README.md

 ## Key Implementation Details

 This sample code is implemented for the CPU using Python.
-The sample assumes you have numba_dpex installed inside a Conda environment, similar to what is installed with the Intel® Distribution for Python*.
+The sample assumes you have numba-dpex installed inside a Conda environment, similar to what is installed with the Intel® Distribution for Python*.

 >**Note**: Read *[Get Started with the Intel® AI Analytics Toolkit for Linux*](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux/top.html)* to find out how you can achieve performance gains for popular deep-learning and machine-learning frameworks through Intel optimizations.

-## Run the `Intel® Python NumPy vs Numba_dpex` Sample
+## Run the `Intel® Python NumPy vs numba-dpex` Sample

 ### On Linux*